antonisdim/haystac/docs/index.rst

                           List containing the names of specific genera the abundances should be calculated on, separated by a space character <genus1 genus2 genus3 ...>
-    -c , --cores          Number of cores for RIP to use -M , --mem            Max memory resources allowed to be used ofr indexing the input for the filtering alignment (default: max available memory 8192.0)
+    -c , --cores          Number of cores for HAYSTACK to use -M , --mem            Max memory resources allowed to be used ofr indexing the input for the filtering alignment (default: max available memory 8192.0)
     -u, --unlock          Unlock the working directory after smk is abruptly killed <bool> (default: False)
-    -d, --debug           Debug the RIP workflow <bool> (default: False) -smk , --snakemake    Snakemake flags (default: '')
+    -d, --debug           Debug the HAYSTACK workflow <bool> (default: False) -smk , --snakemake    Snakemake flags (default: '')

-rip sample
+haystack sample
 ----------

     -h, --help            show this help message and exit